PiggyAwesome/useless/README.md

-Yo mamma so fat, you could slap her butt and ride the waves.
+Yo mamma is so fat that she uses the Great Wall of China as a belt